 The biggest visual change is up front, where K-Speed tore apart the stock steering cluster.
 The OEM headlight now sits further down, housed in a custom-made nacelle.
 Up top are a new set of custom-made handlebars, adorned with a new throttle, Biltwell Inc. grips and a bell borrowed from the shop bicycle.
 Custom switches mounted below the steering stem control the starter and turn signals, with a simple analog speedo mounted just behind them.
 And all the wires that used to be housed inside the plastic cluster have been re-routed.
 The Super Cub’s stance has been dramatically reworked too, thanks to a pair of 17×2.50 wheels wrapped in vintage-style Vee Rubber tires.
 K-Speed also fabricated metal fork covers, giving the whole front end a far beefier feel.

 The black and white paint is on point too, with a blacked-out engine and wheels keeping things muted.
 The seat’s been re-shaped, and re-upholstered with contrast stitching in a vertical tuck-and-roll pattern.
 For the final trim, K-Speed removed the scooter’s tiny front grille and Honda logo, but kept its side badges and added new decals to the front and back.
-And be sure to check more coolest bikes: 25 Best Vintage Motorcycles – BMW, Indian, Honda, Harley Davidson, Kawasaki as well as 35 Best Retro Bike Helmets.
+And be sure to check more coolest bikes in our post 25 Best Vintage Motorcycles – BMW, Indian, Honda, Harley Davidson, Kawasaki as well as 35 Best Retro Bike Helmets.